10 Flat Lay Mistakes That Make Your Work Look Amateurish

 Notice the theme running through all these mistakes?
 Lack of intention.

-Amateur flat lays happen accidentally by throwing together whatever's available, shooting in whatever light exists, hoping it turns out okay.
+Amateur flat lays happen by accident.
+Throwing together whatever's available, shooting in whatever light exists, hoping it turns out okay.
 Professional flat lays are crafted deliberately with every element chosen purposefully, every decision made with clear reasoning.

 The good news?
 Intention is a skill you can develop.
 You don't need expensive equipment or years of experience.
 You need awareness of what makes flat lays work, practice implementing those principles, and the right tools to execute your vision.